Mosamorphing/WTF-React/09_Hooks/readme.md

 ![9-1](./img/9-1.png)
 ![9-2](./img/9-2.png)

-The Provider component accepts a VALUE prop that is passed to consuming components that are descendants of this Provider.
-Note that VALUE here passed out a prop should contain all the states and their corresponding setters that you want to use across the application, from anywhere at all.
-Just as shown above, I created a constant that houses isLoggedIn and setIsLoggedIn, making it available to for anywhere in the whole app.
+The `Provider` component accepts a `value` prop, which is passed to consuming components that are descendants of this `Provider`.
+This `value` prop should include all the states and their corresponding setters that you want to make available throughout your application.
+For instance, in the example, I created a constant that contains `isLoggedIn` and `setIsLoggedIn`, making these available anywhere in the app.

-3. You can now use your state and its setter (isLoggedIn, setIsLoggedIn) anywhere in this app by just importing useContext and AuthContext, then getting the state and setter out of those as indicated below;
+3. To access your state and its setter (e.g., `isLoggedIn`, `setIsLoggedIn`) anywhere in the app, import `useContext` and `AuthContext`.
+Then, retrieve the state and setter from the context as shown below:

 ```javascript
 const { isLoggedIn, setIsLoggedIn } = useContext(AuthContext);
 ```

-This is a much simpler example, a complex one would be a case where user's information is persisted using localStorage for example and then retrieved via some state, say USER which is going to be set using the setter setUser during login.
-Then the user can be used anywhere in the app by importing the context.
+In more complex scenarios, you might persist user information using `localStorage` and retrieve it via a state, like `USER`, which can be updated using `setUser` during login.
+This user data can then be accessed anywhere in the app by importing the context.

 # Summary

-In this lesson, we learnt about the most popular and most used react hooks, one of them we learnt earlier.
-Please note that these are not all the hooks in React, but these are the ones you will mostly need in your day to day coding using React.
+In this lesson, we explored some of the most popular and commonly used React hooks.
+While these are not all the hooks available in React, they cover the core hooks you'll frequently use in your development.

-# Exercise
+### Exercise

-Replicate these examples without taking a look at the codebase provided.
-Then go out of your way by building an app with all that we have learnt so far up until this stage.
-Looking at each hook, you should be able to think about where each of them apply in a real world application.
-If you encounter any problem, remember there are a lot of resources out there.
+Try replicating these examples without referring to the provided codebase.
+Then, challenge yourself by building an app incorporating everything we’ve covered so far.
+Consider real-world applications of each hook and how they fit into your project.
+If you encounter any issues, remember there are plenty of resources available to help you out.